-21. United States - Federal
+22. United States - Federal

-Status The imposition of a national DST and other federal taxes on the digital economy continue to be met with opposition from a divided US Congress.
+Status On 15 February 2023, a joint statement was issued between the United States and Austria, France, Spain, Italy and the United Kingdom, which agreed to extend the suspension of digital services taxes until 30 June 2024 (when it is hoped that the Pillar One MLC will be signed).
+On 12 March 2024, the US also agreed with Turkey to suspend its digital services tax until the same date.
+The US Treasury Department published a new joint statement announcing the extension of the compromise agreement to include Turkey.
+On 18 December 2023, the G20/OECD Inclusive Framework on Base Erosion and Profit Shifting (the "Inclusive Framework") issued a statement calling for a finalization of the text of the Pillar One multilateral convention (MLC) by the end of March 2024 with a view to holding a signing ceremony by the end of June 2024.
+The imposition of a national DST and other federal taxes on the digital economy continue to be met with opposition from a divided US Congress.
 For the OECD's multilateral convention (MLC) to take effect in the US, two-thirds of the US Senate would need to ratify it, and Congressional Republicans remain opposed to the agreement.
 However, the Biden Administration continues to push for adoption of the Two-Pillar solution.
 On 19 July 2023, the Deputy Assistant Secretary for International Tax Affairs in the US Department of the Treasury testified before Congress in support of BEPS 2.0.
-Deputy Assistant Secretary Plowgian stated that "[i]t goes without saying that Pillar 1 and Pillar 2 can only be implemented in the US with the support of Congress.
-We hope to have a complete Pillar 1 package soon and intend to continue to seek input."
+Deputy Assistant Secretary Plowgian stated that "[i]t goes without saying that Pillar One and Pillar Two can only be implemented in the US with the support of Congress.
+We hope to have a complete Pillar One package soon and intend to continue to seek input."

 Scope N/A

 Rate N/A

 Thresholds N/A

 Exclusions N/A

 Effective date N/A

 EY Global Tax Alerts

-EY contact Lynlee Brown Ernst & Young LLP Indirect Tax/Global Trade/National Tax Partner lynlee.brown@ey.com
+EY contact Lynlee Brown Partner, Indirect Tax/Global Trade/National Tax at Ernst & Young LLP lynlee.brown@ey.com

-21. United States - Maryland
+22. United States - Maryland